aalug/job-finder-go/README.md

 a `400 Bad Request` status code is returned.
 In case of any other error, a `500 Internal Server Error `status code is returned.

++ `GET /jobs/search`: This endpoint searches for jobs with elasticsearch.
+The request must contain the `page`, `page_size`, and `search` parameters in the query.
+On success, the response has a `200 OK` status code and returns an array of jobs that match the search query in JSON format.
+If the query is invalid, a `400 Bad Request` status code is returned.
+In case of any other error, a `500 Internal Server Error` status code is returned.

 + `GET /jobs`: This endpoint filters and lists jobs based on the provided query parameters.
 The `page` and `page_size` query parameters are required and specify the page number and page size, respectively.
 The `title`, `industry`, `job_location`,